-- 1. In the Analyses tab, click MyVariants.

-- 2. In the MyVariants table, select a specific MyVariants database from the list.

-- 3. Review the MyVariants flags.

-4. To change a MyVariants flag, click ▶ ∨ (Flag list), then select an appropriate option.
+- 1. In the Analyses tab, click MyVariants. - 2.
+In the MyVariants table, select a specific MyVariants database from the list. - 3.
+Review the flags, notes and classifications for each variant, then update each of the options, if needed. - a.
+In the (Flag) column, expand (Flag list), then select the appropriate flag.